-Any amendments to the foregoing provisions of our certificate of incorporation (other than the designation of preferred stock pursuant to a certificate of designation) require the affirmative vote of at least 70% of the voting power of all shares of our common stock then outstanding or, for so long as Home Holdings and our other Principal Equity Holders own a majority of the outstanding shares of our common stock, the affirmative vote of a majority of the voting power of all shares of our common stock, the affirmative vote of a majority of the voting power of all shares of our common stock, the affirmative vote of a majority of the voting power of all shares of our common stock then outstanding.
-Our bylaws may be adopted, amended or repealed by (i) our board of directors, (ii) in the event that Home Holdings and our Principal Equity Holders own a majority of the voting power of all of our outstanding shares of common stock, by the holders of a majority of the voting power of all of outstanding shares and (iii) in the event that Home Holdings and our Principal Equity Holders own less than a majority of the voting power of all of our outstanding shares.
+Any amendments to the foregoing provisions of our certificate of incorporation (other than the designation of preferred stock pursuant to a certificate of designation) require the affirmative vote of at least 70% of the voting power of all shares of our common stock then outstanding or, for so long as Home Holdings and our other Principal Equity Holders own a majority of the outstanding shares of our common stock, the affirmative vote of a majority of the voting power of all shares of our common stock then outstanding.
+Our bylaws may be adopted, amended or repealed by (i) our board of directors, (ii) in the event that Home Holdings and our Principal Equity Holders own a majority of the voting power of all of our outstanding shares of common stock, by the holders of a majority of the voting power of all of outstanding shares and (iii) in the event that Home Holdings and our Principal Equity Holders own less than a majority of the voting power of all of our outstanding shares of common stock, by the holders of more than 70% of the voting power of all of the outstanding shares.
+Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," Home Holdings will no longer hold a majority of the voting power of our outstanding common stock after consummation of this offering.